PK

 where:

-is the variable that holds the output value of the function.
-It is of the RAW
+result is the variable that holds the output value of the function.
+It is of the RAW data type.

-is the Globalization Support character set to convert input
+new_charset is the Globalization Support character set to convert input to.

 The input value is null or has a length of 0